fabian-thomas/cleaner-evince/README.md

 That is why this fork has the following changes to upstream:

 - The menu bar (or toolbar) can be hidden via a keyboard shortcut.
-This is `ALT-m` or F12 by default. [main and keyboard]
+This is `ALT-m` or F12 by default. [main and keyboard branches]
-- Hide the menu bar by default. [only keyboard]
+- Hide the menu bar by initially. [only keyboard branch]
 - Some keyboard shortcuts are added/modified/removed.
-Examples are `J` and `K` for page up/down, or `CTRL+o` for going back in history. [only keyboard]
+Examples are `J` and `K` for page up/down, or `CTRL+o` for going back in history. [only keyboard branch]

 All branches can be configured to your liking.
-Modifications to keyboard shortcuts can be done in the `shell/ev-application.c`.
+Modifications to keyboard shortcuts can be done in the file `shell/ev-application.c`.
 Check the diff to upstream if you are lost.

-You can expect me to rebase on upstream when there is a new release, at least as long as no other PDF viewer has the above mentioned feature.
+You can expect me to rebase on upstream when there is a new release of Evince, at least as long as no other PDF viewer has the above mentioned feature.

 ## Hiding the menu bar by default